+Some mornings, the first rays of morning light would filter through the tall trees a few minutes after she started on her journey.
+Other times, the light wouldn’t appear until she was already 15 or 20 minutes in.
+On mornings when the sun took its time, Carpenter was forced to face the forest as it was: dark, ominous, uncertain.
+At first, she stumbled over exposed roots.
+One morning, she tripped and fell hard, scraping her knee.
+She was forced to limp home.
+When the sun peeked over that day, she felt as if it was mocking her for getting injured.
+After enough attempts, however, Carpenter Harris had memorized the trail.
+She believed she could complete it with her eyes closed, if she tried.
 The trail weaved through the forest, getting steeper and steeper every few yards.
 Once the path plateaued, she could hear the creek below, about 20 to 30 feet on the right side of the trail.
 The valley which led to the creek was at a sharp incline.
-A few times, Carpenter miscalculated the distance of her foot’s trajectory and lost her balance, stumbling for a moment and almost tumbling down the valley on the right.
-Thankfully, she caught herself before rolling into the creek (which was probably freezing cold at that time of day).
+A few times, Carpenter miscalculated the distance of her foot’s trajectory and lost her balance, stumbling for a moment and almost tumbling down the valley’s incline.
+Thankfully, she caught herself before plummeting into the icy creek below.

 As the only human on this side of the woods, she could focus completely on the nature that surrounded her.
 The babbling creek, the chirping birds, and the sounds of twigs breaking under her running shoes became her personal symphony.